Table of Contents

 Introduction

-Monitoring your domain URLs and server IPs is important for many reasons and plays a crucial role in ensuring the health, performance, and security of a network or web application.
+Monitoring your domain URLs and server IPs is essential for many reasons and is crucial in ensuring a network or web application's health, performance, and security.
 Monitoring hosted IPs within your infrastructure helps track the availability and uptime of websites and services.
-It also allows organizations to identify and respond quickly to downtime or outages, minimizing any negative impact on users.
+It also allows organizations to identify and respond quickly to downtime or outages, minimizing any negative user impact.

 In this article, we'll detail how to use the Telegraf agent to ping URLs/IPs and forward performance metrics to a data source.